odoo/odoo/doc/webservices/extract_api.rst

         corresponding to a pdf will be processed.
 If no pdf is found, the first string will be processed.
 This field is a list only for legacy reasons.
 The supported extensions are *pdf*, *png*, *jpg* and *bmp*.
     ``user_infos`` (required)
         Information concerning the person to whom the invoice is intended.
-This informations is not required in order for the service to work but it greatly improves the quality of the result.
+This information is not required in order for the service to work but it greatly improves the quality of the result.

         ``user_company_vat`` (optional)
             VAT number of the client.